 As odd as it may seem, some properties suffer losses because of negligent drivers.
 When this occurs, the driver loses control of their vehicle or is in another incident that causes them to collide with a fence, shed, outbuilding, or home.
 In most cases, the at-fault driver’s auto insurance policy should pay for the property damage (up to policy limits).

 Hurricanes cause wind, water, flood, and other damage to homes and outbuildings.
-This combination of several different losses can lead to expensive repairs.
-How a hurricane damage claim works will depend on your insurance coverage, carrier policies, and the types of damage incurred.
+This combination of several losses can lead to expensive repairs.
+Your hurricane damage claim will depend on your insurance coverage, carrier policies, and the types of damage incurred.
 Not all insurance companies operate the same way.

 Some carriers have a separate deductible for hurricane-related claims.
 Additionally, some cover water damage but not flooding from storm surges.
 If you live in a hurricane-prone area, you may want to review your coverage before you need to file a claim.

 Flood damage can occur because of heavy rains, hurricanes, or other storms.
 If you live in a coastal area, storm surges may be a threat during hurricanes.
 It is essential to ensure you have insurance coverage for flooding.